cloud-66-internal/help.cloud66.com/_rails/tutorials/env-vars.md

 title: Adding custom environment variables
 categories: tutorials
 order: 3
-lead: "How to use environment variables in Rails for Cloud 66"
+lead: "How to use environment variables in Cloud 66 for Rails"
 legacy: false
 tags: ["customization"]
 permalink: /:collection/:path